eclipse/edje/README.md

  *******************************************************************************/
 -->

+# November 2018, This project has been archived

 # Overview
 The goal of the Edje project is to define a standard high-level Java API called Hardware Abstraction Layer (HAL) for accessing hardware features delivered by microcontrollers such as GPIO, DAC, ADC, PWM, MEMS, UART, CAN, Network, LCD,